 Anyone else feel like they need a shower after that one?
 Yikes.
 I’m sure you’ll never look at a plane the same way again, I know I won’t!
 Be prepared with the right products, and you should be able to dodge some sicknesses!

-We hope you enjoyed reading the most unsanitary parts of planes.
+We hope you enjoyed reading spots to never touch on a plane.
 I’d love to hear your reactions- leave a comment below!